lore-py/Stangaciu_Loredana_ActivitateDAM2024/README.md

 This repo contains my school labs from mobile devices and applications class

 ## Table of contents
-- A diretory with organized labs for application's purpose
+- A directory with organized labs for application's purpose
 - A directory containing the individual labs